:

 © VisitScotland / Kenny Lam

-The Highlands is a magical place and it's somewhere that everyone wants to see on their visit to Scotland.
-Starting with an alternative way to enjoy Loch Ness, we'll then venture eastwards to Moray Speyside to find out more about this lovely little region.
+The Highlands is a magical place and it’s somewhere that everyone wants to see on their visit to Scotland.
+Find alternative ways to enjoy Loch Ness and venture eastwards to Moray Speyside to find out more about this lovely region.

-The Loch Ness 360° is an epic walking, cycling, running and outdoor activity trail looping the entire circumference of Loch Ness.
+• The Loch Ness 360° – this epic walking, cycling, running and outdoor activity trail loops the entire circumference of Loch Ness.
 A wonderful way to admire the loch from all angles and vantage points, the trail is perfect for Nessie spotting and a fabulous alternative way to see the loch.

 Fort George